JasonMore/rerendering-react-redux/README.md

 _Do_: Name things for what they are or do, not if they are connected to state.
 Example `Car`.

 <!-- omit in toc -->

 ### What kind of state to get

 _Don’t_: Fetch objects and pass the object or their fields around to other components through component properties.

 _Do_: [Fetch primitive values that will be used for rendering or logic, like strings, bools, numbers, etc](https://redux.js.org/style-guide/style-guide#call-useselector-multiple-times-in-function-components).
 If rendering lists of things, fetch the hashmap or array to render the list, and pass the child objects ID to the next component so it knows what data to fetch.

 ## Understand how immutable objects impact performance

 [Redux requires your state to be immutable](https://redux.js.org/faq/immutable-data#why-is-immutability-required-by-redux), so [understanding how immutable works](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#immutability) is paramount to fixing performance.
-Changing immutable data directly informs React which components need to re-render.
+Updating immutable data properly data directly informs React which components need to re-render.
 By connecting a single component to too many pieces of data, or connecting it too high up in the tree of data, any time a leaf data element changes, the component connected to that data either directly, or to its ancestor data element will cause all of that’s components children to re-render, even though nothing actually changed.

 ## Step 1: Original Implementation